rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 - Document Classification.remains a popular (baseline) method for text categorization
 - Spam filtering. the problem of judging documents as belonging to one category or the other such as spam or legitimate
 - It also finds application in automatic medical diagnosis
+- credit approval
+- Recommender system that predicts wheteher the user will like a given resource

 **Advantages of Naive Bayes**
 - They require a small amount of training data to estimate the necessary parameters.
 - Naive Bayes learners and classifiers can be extremely fast compared to more sophisticated methods.The decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one dimensional distribution.
 This in turn helps to alleviate problems stemming from the curse of dimensionality.
+- Naive Bayes classifiers are highly scalable, requiring a number of parameters linear in the number of variables (features/predictors) in a learning problem

 **Disadvantages of Naive Bayes**
 - apparently over-simplified assumptions